LIFE PARTNER OF A SOUTH AFRICAN CITIZEN OR PERMANENT RESIDENT

 Processing times vary, but typically:

-Delays are common, so it’s best to apply well in advance.
+Delays are common, so it is best to apply well in advance.

 10. What are common reasons for rejection?

-- Applying from inside SA on an ineligible visa (e.g., tourist visa)
+- Applying from inside South Africa on an ineligible Visa (e.g., Tourist Visa).